rimutaka/posts/cloudfront-analytics/readme.md

 ![google analytics homepage](ga.png)

-* The depth of detail in GA is many times better than what we get from CloudFront Metrics.
+* The depth of detail in GA is many times better than what we get from CloudFront charts and reports.
 * GA has many more metrics and insights than CloudFront.

-These menus are just some of the GA views:
+These menus list just a subset of all the GA views:

 ![google analytics menus](ga-menus.png)

 ## Conclusion

-CloudFront Metrics is a poor replacement choice for Google Analytics.
-I added a GA tracker to my [Feedback Farm](https://feedback.farm) experiment after seeing CloudFront reports.
+CloudFront metrics are a poor replacement choice for Google Analytics.
+I will be adding a GA tracker to my [Feedback Farm](https://feedback.farm) experiment as soon as publish this post.

 I would still recommend enabling CloudFront metrics alongside a client-based JS tracker, of which there is now [quite a choice](https://github.com/onurakpolat/awesome-analytics).